 Emotional support, information and guidance for people with a mental illness, their families and carers.
 This charity offers support over-the-phone, text or email and email support from 4.30pm to 10.30pm every day.
 There's also an online forum where you can chat with people who are supporting each other in their mental health.

-During lockdown, the Saneline number below has been replaced by a callback service.
-You can leave a message on 07984 967 708 giving your first name and a contact number, and one of its professionals or senior volunteers will call you back as soon as possible.
+Since lockdown, the SANEline helpline has been replaced by a callback service.
+Call and leave a message, giving your first name and a contact number.
+It aims for one of its mental health professionals or a trained volunteer to call you back as soon as possible.

 Adjusting to civilian life after service in the Armed Forces may mean that you could benefit from support with your mental wellbeing, physical recuperation, career opportunities, housing, or financial health.